 7.1.2.
-Stroke definition
+Stroke and Transient Ischemic Attack definitions

-As a new or worsened focal or global neurological deficit of presumed vascular origin, either ischaemic or haemorrhagic, occurring after randomisation persisting for greater than 24 hours or leading to death.
-In this definition, a new stroke will not be defined exclusively by brain imaging, and a clinical deficit must be present for greater than 24 hours.
+Stroke will be defined as a new or worsened focal or global neurological deficit of presumed vascular origin, either ischaemic or haemorrhagic, occurring after randomisation and persisting for greater than 24 hours or leading to death.
+In this definition, a new stroke will not be defined exclusively by brain imaging, and a clinical deficit must be present for greater than 24 hours33.
 This will ensure a consistent definition of stroke across all enrolling sites not driven by the different availability of MR imaging in particular.
-Patients felt to have a stroke by local investigators on the basis of a clinical deficit less than 24 hours in duration, but with imaging evidence of infarction in the relevant vascular territory may be included as part of the secondary outcome analysis.
-In anticipation of changes in NHS Stroke Care Pathways over the lifetime of the trial, the definition of stroke will include those who have a mechanical thrombectomy for acute ischaemic stroke according to contemporary National Guidelines.
+In anticipation of changes in NHS Stroke Care Pathways over the lifetime of the trial, the definition of stroke will include those who have a mechanical thrombectomy for acute ischaemic stroke according to contemporary National Guidelines34.
 Patients who have identified occlusion of the cerebral vessels and undergo mechanical thrombectomy within 72-hour period after TAVI will be considered to have had a stroke outcome.
 This additional definition of stroke will allow the capture for the primary outcome of a small number of patients that have a complete neurological recovery as a result of that mechanical thrombectomy, and, therefore, will not meet the first definition.